Baby Poop Colors Explained: What's Normal and When to Worry

 Days 1 to 2: Black Meconium

-Most newborns pass meconium in the first 24 to 48 hours.
+Most newborns pass meconium within the first 24 to 48 hours.
 Meconium is thick, sticky, and black or very dark green.
-This is normal and expected (Source: Newborn Poop: Meconium and Beyond).
+This is expected and is the body clearing out material from before birth (Source: Healthline).

 Days 2 to 4: Transitional Stools

-As feeding increases, stools often shift to greenish or brown tones and become looser.
-This transition shows that digestion is starting to process milk (Source: Baby poop color: Causes and when to see a doctor).
+As feeding increases, stools often shift from black to greenish or brown tones and become looser.
+This change reflects digestion starting to process milk rather than leftover prenatal material (Source: Medical News Today).

 Day 4 to 5 and Beyond

-By the end of the first week, many babies produce yellow, mustard, or tan stools depending on feeding type.
+By the end of the first week, many babies produce yellow, mustard, tan, or brown stools depending on feeding type.
+At this stage, digestion is becoming more consistent, and stool patterns start to settle.

 Yellow or Mustard Poop: Usually Normal

 Yellow or mustard-colored stools are very common, especially in breastfed babies.
-These stools are often soft or slightly seedy in texture.
+These stools are often soft and may look slightly seedy in texture.

-Healthline notes that breastfed babies often have frequent yellow stools in the early weeks, and this pattern can change as digestion matures.
+Breastfed babies often have frequent yellow stools in the early weeks, and stool frequency and appearance may change as digestion matures (Source: Healthline).

 Green Baby Poop: Common and Often Normal

-Green stool is one of the most searched poop colors, and in most cases it is normal.
+Green stool is one of the most searched baby poop concerns, but in most cases it is not a problem.

 • Normal digestion speed